The Institute of Instrumental Music

 mgr Dagmara Pawelska-Rogal | dpawelska@amuz.edu.pl

-The Institute of Instrumental Music is the largest institute in terms of the number of teachers and students at the Faculty of Instrumental Studies, Jazz and Popular Music.
-Students have the opportunity to study two majors: Instrumental Music and Historical Performance Practice and thirty-one specialties within seven departments and one section:
+The Institute of Instrumental Music is the largest institute in terms of the number of teachers and students at the Faculty of Instrumental Studies, Historically Informed Performance, Jazz and Popular Music.
+Students have the opportunity to study two majors: Instrumental Music and Historically Informed Performance Practice and thirty-one specialties within six departments and two sections:

 – International Piano Competition “Halina Czerny-Stefańska in Memoriam”